Hussein Abdelbagi

-Hussein Abdelbagi Akol Agany (حسين عبد الباقي أكول أجاني) is a South Sudanese politician and former vice president for service cluster in the unity government.
+Hussein Abdelbagi Akol Agany (حسين عبد الباقي أكول أجاني) is a South Sudanese politician and current vice president for service cluster in the unity government.

 Early life

 Abdelbagi is a Malual Dinka from Northern Bahr el Ghazal.
 Abdelbagi, born in 1971, was a son of the politically influential Malual Dinka tribal leader Sultan Abdelbagi Akol (1928–2020), who was among other things considered the spiritual head of the Muslims in southern Sudan.

 Career

 Abdelbagi was the chief of general staff of the South Sudan Patriotic Army, which became part of the South Sudan Opposition Alliance.
-On August 25, 2018, the SSPM/A split, with Abdelbagi creating a faction that claimed to have removed Costello Garang Ring for rejecting the peace process and attacking communities on the border with Sudan.
-On July 23, 2019, the SSPM/A faction of Costello Garang Ring claimed to remove Abdelbagi from office.
+On 25 August 2018, the SSPM/A split, with Abdelbagi creating a faction that claimed to have removed Costello Garang Ring for rejecting the peace process and attacking communities on the border with Sudan.
+On 23 July 2019, the SSPM/A faction of Costello Garang Ring claimed to remove Abdelbagi from office.
 He became the speaker of the South Sudan Opposition Alliance faction led by Gabriel Changson Chang after it split in November 2018.

 As part of the unity government deal, the SSOA was allowed to pick one out of the five vice presidents.
 The SSOA failed to decide on a vice president, so they authorized President Salva Kiir to pick from a list of six leaders.
-On February 23, 2020, Kiir picked Abdelbagi, making him the fifth vice president.
+On 23 February 2020, Kiir picked Abdelbagi, making him the fifth vice president.
 Abdelbagi was the first Muslim Vice President of South Sudan and the highest ranking Muslim to be a part of any government in South Sudan.

-On 10 February 2025, President Kiir implemented a cabinet reshuffle that resulted in the replacement of Abdelbagi as vice president by Josephine Lagu and Abdelbagi becoming agriculture and food security minister.
+On 10 February 2025, President Kiir implemented a cabinet reshuffle that resulted in the replacement of Abdelbagi as vice president by Josephine Joseph Lagu and Abdelbagi becoming agriculture and food security minister.
 On 20 February, Abdelbagi was removed from the SSPM for insubordination and attempting to overthrow party chair Costello Garang Ring Lual.
+On 26 February 2026 he was reappointed as vice president once again, succeeding Lagu.
+His ministerial position ended.